Configure a Map Tour template

 First, you'll download and install AppStudio for ArcGIS.
 Then, you'll create an app using the Map Tour template.

-If you don't have AppStudio for ArcGIS Desktop Edition, you can download it for free from the AppStudio for ArcGIS documentation page.
+If you don't have AppStudio for ArcGIS, you can download it for free from the AppStudio for ArcGIS documentation page.
 Run the downloaded file to open the installation wizard.
 Follow the wizard's instructions to install the program.

 - Click Sign In and choose Sign In.